danim7/gocryptfs/Documentation/MANPAGE.md

 is blocking.
 Using this option can block indefinitely when the kernel cannot harvest enough entropy.

+#### -dirivcache_size    int
+#### -dirivcache_timeout int
+These two parameters control the Directory IV cache.
+The size parameter (default 100) defines the maximum number of entries in the cache.
+The timeout parameter (default 1) defines the number of seconds before the cache is invalidated.
+In local mounts, where a single instance writes to the CIPHERDIR and it cannot change behind its back, these parameters may increase performance, as they reduce the number of disk seeks needed to read gocryptfs.diriv files.

 #### -extpass string
 Use an external program (like ssh-askpass) for the password prompt.
 The program should return the password on stdout, a trailing newline is